open/close all folders

 - Played with on The Simpsons which has had at various points a Chinatown (which picks on Tibettown), a Russia-town, Little Italy, "Guidopolis", Lower West Side (read: Yiddish) and at least half a dozen nonsensical 'ethnic' towns.

 - Also inverted, when the family visit "Americatown" while vacationing in Japan.

 - Family Guy has Asiantown.

 - New York City's Chinatown is in the southern part of Manhattan, next to Little Italy (a very Italian neighborhood) and the Lower East Side (home of Yiddish as a Second Language).
 That whole area of the island used to be cheap housing, so a lot of immigrants could afford to live there, and they naturally formed communities based on common language.
-(This also probably explains the stereotype of Jews eating Chinese food.)
+(This also probably explains the stereotype of Jews eating Chinese food, particularly on Christmas.)